amir20/dozzle/README.md

 # Dozzle - [dozzle.dev](https://dozzle.dev/)

-Dozzle is a simple, lightweight application that provides you with a web based interface to monitor your Docker container logs live.
-It doesn’t store log information, it is for live monitoring of your container logs only.
+Dozzle is a small lightweight application with a web based interface to monitor Docker logs.
+It doesn’t store any log files.
+It is for live monitoring of your container logs only.

 ![Image](https://github.com/amir20/dozzle/blob/master/.github/demo.gif?raw=true)